Anynomouss/doc/README.md

 # Mind boggling realizations :exploding_head:
 * Mimblewimble is a new blockchain format
 * Grin has no addresses or amounts on chain
+* Grin / mimblewimble gets **free privacy** and **free scalability** through its **interactive** nature :magic_wand:.
+* Interactivity is a **benefit**, not a cost :bulb:.
-* Grin nodes treat all transactions as **a single transaction**
+* Grin nodes treat all transactions as **a single transaction**:exploding_head:
 * transaction: sum(outputs) - sum(inputs) = kernel_excess
   block:       sum(outputs) - sum(inputs) = sum(kernel_excess)
   blockchain:  sum(outputs) - sum(inputs) = sum(kernel_excess) + height*60*H`
 * Proving a) **non-inflation** b) **ownership** is as simple as checking:
   `Σ utxo = Σ kernel + height * 60 * H`
 * A Grin transaction consist of a) a **single transaction kernel** b) a *range proof* per output and c) a **public fee**.
 * A spend Grin transaction only leaves the transaction kernel on chain.
 Range-proofs are 'forgotten'.
+This means that for a typical transaction of 1 input and two outputs that contain `~2 KB` of transaction data, only `~100 bytes` are left when you spend a transaction.
-Historic Grin transactions only have a size of ~100 bytes which is still smaller than a Bitcoin taproot transaction ~150 bytes while being way more anonymous.
+Historic Grin transactions  `~100` bytes which is still 2/3 the size of a Bitcoin taproot transaction `~150`.
-* Grins code base is about 13% the size of Bitcoin,`136216` versus `877341` lines of code!.
+* Grins code is minimal, around **~13% the size of Bitcoin**,`136216` versus `877341` lines of code.
-* Grin is simpler than Bitcoin
+* Grin is minimal, elegant digital cash and to be honest, even ore interesting than Bitcoin for me.
+Check it out yourself :pill: :rabbit: :hole:

 ![Grin historic transaction size](grin_historic_transaction_size.png)